ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * Item Bubbles / Hint Bubbles content render based on P1's relative location
 * If ChaosPoints are at 0, Dark/Hero orbs only activate P1's ChaosPowers
 * Rare instance has been recorded where P1 uses a rocket but the rocket never takes off (state issue?)
+* Worm Enemies and AlienShips will only target P1
+* Checkpoint Bonus (Rings, Bubble, Lives) are always 10 rings if P2 activates checkpoint

 ## Bonus Roadmap
 * Static weapon swaps for Metal Androids